stevegeek/quo/README.md

 ### `Quo::CollectionBackedQuery` & `Quo::CollectionBackedQuery` objects

-`Quo::CollectionBackedQuery` is a subclass of `Quo::Query` which can be used to create query objects which are 'eager loaded' by default.
+`Quo::CollectionBackedQuery` is a subclass of `Quo::Query` which can be used to create query objects which are backed by a collection (ie an enumerable such as an Array).
 This is useful for encapsulating data that doesn't come from an ActiveRecord query or queries that execute immediately.
-Subclass EasyQuery and override `collection` to return the data you want to encapsulate.
+Subclass this and override `collection` to return the data you want to encapsulate.

 ```ruby
 class MyCollectionBackedQuery < Quo::CollectionBackedQuery